dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 1. Sign in to the Azure portal and choose **Monitoring + Management** > **Intune**.
 You can also search resources for **Intune**.
 2. Open the **Microsoft Intune Data Warehouse API (Preview)** blade.
-3. Retrieve the custom feed URL from the reporting blade, for example `https://fef.{yourinfo}.manage.microsoft.com/ReportingService/DataWarehouseFEService/dates?api-version=beta`.
+3. Retrieve the custom feed URL from the reporting blade, for example `https://fef.{yourinfo}.manage.microsoft.com/ReportingService/DataWarehouseFEService/dates?api-version=beta`
 4. Open **Power BI Desktop**.
 5. Choose **Home** > **Get Data**.
 Select **OData feed**.
 6. Choose **Basic**.
 7. Type or paste the **OData URL** into the URL box.
 8. Click **OK**.
 9. If you have not authenticated to Azure AD for your tenant from the Power BI desktop client, type your credentials.
-    a.
-Select **Organizational account**.
+    1. Select **Organizational account**.
-    b.
-Type your username and password.
+    2. Type your username and password.
-    c.
-Click **Sign In.**
+    3. Click **Sign In.**
-    d.
-Click **Connect**.
+    4. Click **Connect**.
-8. Click **Load**.
+10. Click **Load**.

 ## Next steps